coveron/coveron.github.io/_docs/cri_format.md

 ## Introduction

-The Codeconut Runtime Information format is used to measure the amount of code executed during execution of the application.
+The Coveron Runtime Information format is used to measure the amount of code executed during execution of the application.

 It contains a header with format and source file specific information as well as the markers itself.

-The Codeconut Runtime Information format allows the user to concatenate multiple executions in one file, adding up the marker counts.
+The Coveron Runtime Information format allows the user to concatenate multiple executions in one file, adding up the marker counts.

 ## Data representation